Van Johnson

+After the end of his contract with MGM, he transitioned largely into television, though he continued to make regular film appearances in featured and supporting parts, earning an Emmy Award nomination for his performance in the miniseries Rich Man, Poor Man.
+He continued to maintain a regular presence in musical theatre, most notably as Professor Harold Hill in the West End productions of The Music Man and Georges in La Cage aux Folles, before retiring from acting in the early 1990s.
+At the time of his death in 2008, he was one of the last surviving matinee idols of Golden Age of Hollywood.

 Early life

 Johnson was born in Newport, Rhode Island, the only child of Loretta (née Snyder) and Charles E. Johnson, a plumber and later a real-estate salesman.
 His father was born in Sweden and came to the United States as a child, and his mother had Pennsylvania Dutch ancestry.
 His mother was allegedly an alcoholic who left the family when he was a child, and he was not close to his father.

 Career

 Johnson performed at social clubs in Newport while in high school.
 He moved to New York City after graduation in 1935 and joined the off-Broadway revue Entre Nous.

 Broadway

 Johnson toured New England in a theater troupe as a substitute dancer, but his acting career began in earnest in the Broadway revue New Faces of 1936.
 He returned to the chorus after that and worked in summer resorts near New York City.
 In 1939, director and playwright George Abbott cast him in Rodgers and Hart's Too Many Girls in the role of a college boy and as understudy for all three male leads.
 He had an uncredited role in the film adaptation of Too Many Girls, which costarred Lucille Ball and Desi Arnaz, then Abbott hired him as a chorus boy and Gene Kelly's understudy in Pal Joey.